-Having carefully considered the factors listed below in the Company's dividend policy, the Board recommended a special dividend of HK4.0 cents per ordinary share (2023: Nil), totaling HK\$10,877,000 for the year ended 31 March 2024 (2023: Nil).
-No final dividend was declared by the Board for the year ended 31 March 2024 (2023: HK9.0 cents per ordinary share, totaling HK\$24,472,000).
-The special dividend recommended is intended to be paid out of the share premium account pursuant to the memorandum and articles of association of the Company (the "Articles").
+Having carefully considered the factors listed below in the Company's dividend policy and the Group's operational results excluding the accounting impact of PLB licence revaluation deficit, the Board recommended a final dividend of HK3.0 cents per ordinary share (2024: Nil) and a special dividend of HK1.0 cent per ordinary share (2024: HK4.0 cents), totaling HK\$10,877,000 for the year ended 31 March 2025 (2024: HK\$10,877,000).
+The final and special dividends recommended are intended to be paid out of the share premium account pursuant to the memorandum and articles of association of the Company (the "Articles").